artem-lygin/NinjaGodot/README.md

 `In development`

-A simple 2D platformer made with Godot where the player — a ninja — navigates through platforms, attacks enemies, and reaches the goal.
+An experiment: simple 2D platformer made with Godot where the player — a ninja — navigates through platforms, attacks enemies, and reaches the goal.
+Build with ChatGPT both code and art.
+Follow me for progress 🇬🇧 ENG https://x.com/artemlygin | 🇺🇦 UA https://www.threads.net/@artemlygin

 ## 🚀 Gameplay

-- Use arrow keys to move.
+Controller support only (For now)
+- Gimbal Left and Righr
 - Press A to jump (with doublejump).
 - Press X to attack with a sword.
+- L1 resets the scene.
 - The player can deal damage, with a chance for critical hits.
 - Enemies can receive damage, show health bars, and die with knockback effects.
 - Reaching the goal zone likely finishes the level.